 We tend to take intimacy for granted.
-We sometimes believe we can just crawl under the sheets and let nature take its course.
-In reality, the deepening of intimacy takes patience, understanding and learning.
+We sometimes believe we can crawl under the sheets and let nature take its course.
+In reality, the deepening of intimacy takes patience, understanding, and learning.

 Presenting some new year resolution tips for married couples:

 Resolution 1 – Go for weekly date nights

 It’s vital to keep spontaneity and adventure at the heart of your intimate relationship.
 Resolve yourself to a weekly date night in which you and your love eat a good meal together, explore a new hobby, get out of the house, and enjoy the magnificence of creation.
 You may find that date night has a way of enhancing late night.

 In this over digitalized, uber kinetic world of ours, nothing says “intimate relationship” quite as effectively as a lovely, handwritten note.
 Grab some paper, a good pen, and begin to write your love a wonderful dispatch.
 Not a master with language?
 No worries, a Wordsworth poem will work just fine.

 Gather your pictures, your ticket stubs, and your memories, and begin to create new ones.
 While there are various online scrapbook options available, why not take the time to create something from scratch?
 Grab some glue, some glitter, some popcorn, and a few beers to make scrapbook time, relationship time.